Fresh peaches, sweet cinnamon and cozy banana bread all come together for this delicious summertime treat!

 What can I use to replace the applesauce?

 This original recipe called for butter but I replaced it with applesauce in order to cut back on the fat.
-I love using applesauce in my bread recipes because it adds a subtle sweetness and little moisture too to make sure your bread doesn’t dry out.
+I love using applesauce in my banana bread recipes because it adds a subtle sweetness and little moisture too to keep your bread from drying out.
 That being said, here are a few other options you could use instead:

 - Peanut butter/almond butter